8 Signs Your Vehicle Suspension System Needs Attention

 7. Uneven Tyre Treads

-When your vehicle’s tyre treads are wearing out unevenly, it could be an indicator that the suspension doesn’t have the capability to hold the car evenly.
+When your vehicle’s tyre treads are wearing out unevenly, it could be an indicator that the vehicle suspension system doesn’t have the capability to hold the car evenly.
 It is a sign that your suspension may be putting uneven pressure on the tyres, creating balding spots on the tread while other spots are kept intact.

 8. Noticeable Bouncing